18 October 2009

 salt, pepper

-2. Preheat the oven to 350F.
-Grease a 9 x 12-inch baking dish or large casserole, then line with two or three stacked sheets of marquq bread, or two halves of Arabic-style bread.
+2. Preheat the oven to 325F.
+Grease an 8x8 inch baking dish or large casserole, then line with two or three stacked sheets of marquq bread, or two halves of Arabic-style bread.
 Spoon half the onions over each, then arrange the chicken on top of the onions and cover with the remaining onions and the juices from the casserole.
+(You want the chicken and onion to be crowded in the pan, this prevents the bread from burning.)
 Cover with a single sheet of marquq bread or halves of Arabic bread, tucking in the sides crusty side up and sprinkling some water over top.
-Bake until the chicken is very tender and almost falling off the bone, about 1 1/ 2 hours.
-After 1/2 hour, cover the top with aluminum foil.
-Keep an eye on the bottom of the pan, if you see juices bubbling in the bottom of the pan add some water to the bottom of the pan so they don't burn.
+Place into the oven.

 3. Let rest a few minutes, then serve.
 Makes good leftovers.